Veloxium/vite-ts-template/README.md

 # ⚡ Vite.js React Template

-This is a simple Vite.js template with the following technologies:
+This is a simple Vite.js template with the following dependencies:

 - 🟦 TypeScript
 - 🧭 React Router DOM